 Color Balance and Shadows & Highlights

 We know how important color is to visual creatives.
 One of our biggest goals with Imerge has always been to give you full control over your colors with some of the most flexible color adjustment tools on the market.
-With Imerge 2021.3, we’ve added 2 new color adjustments: Color Balance – which allows you to make RGB/CMY tonal corrections to the highlights, shadows, and mid-tones of a layer, and also Shadows & Highlights which is a hugely powerful tool for making adjustments to the distribution of tonal values in your images (we highly recommend trying it out to see just how much control it gives you).
+With Imerge 2021.3, we’ve added 2 new color adjustments: Color Balance – which allows you to make RGB/CMY tonal corrections to the highlights, shadows, and mid-tones of a layer, and also Shadows & Highlights which is a hugely powerful tool for making adjustments to the distribution of tonal values in your images.

 We’ve also added three new stylization/graphical effects including the new (and deceptively versatile) Mosaic effect.
 While the Mosaic effect is capable of your standard ‘pixelation’ and ‘fragment’ effects, it’s far more versatile than that.
 The effect can be used in combination with other effects or standalone to create all kinds of unique patterns and textures.
 Raindrops on glass, honeycomb, jewels, Minecraft-style variegated textures, you name it, Mosaic can probably do it.